cancerberoSgx/typescript-in-the-browser/README.md

  * with that we oad a couple of files and query the source doucments fine

-  * have a dummy very basic implementation of compiler host in memory. will work on improve it but first want to make sure is viable to run compiler and limiations
+  * have a dummy very basic implementation of compiler host in memory. will work on improve it but first want to make sure is viable to run compiler and limitation

+  * loading the big typescript.js file, perhaps it could be more suitable distro ?

 ## TODO: